 If someone in your household is sick, that person should use their own hand towel.

 Q: Should I clean goods from the grocery store before bringing them into my home?

-A: The most important things are to minimize exposure at the grocery store by keeping distance between shoppers, to avoid touching your face – and frequently-touched surfaces, if possible – and to wash your hands as soon as you get home.
+A: The most important things are to minimize exposure at the grocery store by keeping distance between shoppers and to wash your hands as soon as you get home.

 Q: How should I clean reusable grocery bags?

 A: We have a resource for cleaning reusable grocery bags based on what they’re made of.
 Generally, woven and non-woven polypropylene, cotton, bamboo or hemp bags can go in the washing machine and then line dry.
 Bags made of cotton can also go in the dryer.
-For nylon, polyester or insulated bags, hand wash them with soap and water or wipe them down with disinfecting wipes.
+For nylon, polyester or insulated bags, hand wash them with soap and water.
 Be sure to clean the bags after each use.